|

 According

-aware of the "star's" presence.
-Everyone else, knowing
+were aware of the "star's" presence.
+Everyone else,

-something special was going on, had been clued into the fact
+knowing something special was going on, had been clued into the

-by the wise men, by angels (or by another source of divine revelation).
+fact by the wise men, by angels, or by another source of divine

 Only

-men" from the East (following a star) were anything other
+"wise men" from the East (following a star) were anything

-early church admitted these wise men were "star worshippers."
+is that the early church admitted these wise men were "star

 "Your